 #1 – Explore Mechelen’s Christmas markets

 Christmas stalls are located at Vismarkt, Haverwerf, Van Beethovenstraat and Korenmarkt.
 They are located close to each other, so you can stroll around and explore them on foot.
-I especially liked some stalls with Christmas inspired art and design, beautiful Christmas cards, Christmas sweaters (of course, I’ve bought myself one) and some with really cute jewellry.
+I especially liked some stalls with Christmas inspired art and design, beautiful Christmas cards, Christmas sweaters (of course, I’ve bought myself one) and some with charming jewellery.

-Not unexpectedly for Belgium, food and beverages were awesome there, as well.
-At one of the stalls at the Vismarkt they were preparing grilled salmon that made the whole market smelling deliciously.
+Not unexpectedly for Belgium, food and beverages were excellent there, as well.
+At one of the stalls at the Vismarkt, they were preparing grilled salmon that made the whole market smelling delicious.
 There were stalls with Belgian waffles, chocolates and other sweets at the Beethovenstraat.
 Quite tempting for someone with a sweet-tooth like me.

 #2 – Take a free Water Taxi

 If you don’t feel like walking, you can get from Haverwerf to Keerdok with a free Water Taxi.
-It’s riding on weekends during the month of December.
-And it’s especially lovely to take a ride with it, because you can enjoy in Christmas lights both on houses and boats, from it.
+It’s riding on weekends during December.
+And it’s especially lovely to take a ride with it because you can enjoy Christmas lights both on houses and boats, from it.
 It’s an open boat, so dress warmly!

 #3 – Go ice skating

-Ice skating is one of my favourite Winter activities and I’m so thrilled when I see first ice skating rinks around.
-A very special thing in Mechelen is that they have a floating ice skating rink at the Dijle River.
+Ice skating is one of my favourite Winter activities, and I’m so thrilled when I see first ice skating rinks around.
+An exceptional thing in Mechelen is that they have a floating ice skating rink at the Dijle River.
 It’s located just next to the Vismarkt, so right next to the Christmas market and all the stalls.
 You can rent skates there, as well, as those ‘bananas’ for not so confident skaters (like the one at the photo below).

 #4 – Buy some food for your Christmas dinner